HullaBrian/Phish-Phryer/README.md

 # Phish-Phryer
 Phish-Phryer is a Python-based application for feeding falsified information to phishing sites.

+**Currently, Phish-Phryer is not in a very useful state, but is currently public to showcase its project structure**

 ### Disclaimer
 This software is provided AS IS and has no warranty whatsoever.
 I am not responsible for any damage done to any entity due to anything pertaining to this project.